Climate and Average Weather Year Round in Dubai United Arab Emirates

 Dubai does not experience significant seasonal variation in the frequency of wet days (i.e., those with greater than 0.04 inches of liquid or liquid-equivalent precipitation).
 The frequency ranges from 0% to 8%, with an average value of 3%.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Dubai is March, with an average of 2.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 8% on March 15.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Dubai experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 2.4 months, from January 6 to March 18, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 5, with an average total accumulation of 0.7 inches.
+The month with the most rain in Dubai is February, with an average rainfall of 0.6 inches.

 The rainless period of the year lasts for 9.6 months, from March 18 to January 6.
-The least rain falls around August 22, with an average total accumulation of 0.0 inches.
+The month with the least rain in Dubai is August, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.